nablarch/nablarch-document/en/application_framework/application_framework/messaging/mom/architecture.rst

 Specify action and request ID based on the request message
 ------------------------------------------------------------------
 MOM messaging uses a specified field in the request message as the request ID.
-Since the request ID does not include a hierarchical structure unlike request paths of Web applications, use :ref:`request_path_java_package_mapping` to specify the action class package and class name suffix in the configuration, and dispatch it to the class corresponding to the request ID.
+Since the request ID does not include a hierarchical structure unlike request paths of web applications, use :ref:`request_path_java_package_mapping` to specify the action class package and class name suffix in the configuration, and dispatch it to the class corresponding to the request ID.